 Why Turkish voters are suddenly turning away from Erdogan

-Almost a year after his victory in the presidential election, Turkish President Recep Tayyip Erdogan wanted to recapture Istanbul, Ankara and other cities for the AKP.
+Almost a year following his victory in the presidential election, Turkish President Recep Tayyip Erdogan wanted to recapture Istanbul, Ankara and other cities for the AKP.
 But his candidates failed badly in the local elections on Sunday.
 The opposition is already hoping for an imminent change of power.

 Why is the result of the local elections described as historic?